AbeerAhmmd/AbeerAhmmd/README.md

 ### 👋 Hi, there...

-I am currently a student at IAU University majoring in Artificial intellegence.
+I am currently a student at IAU majoring in Artificial intellegence.
 </br>